-The Altra Superior is a lightweight lightly cushioned shoe that offers the best performance on easy to moderately difficult trails.
-The outsole is simple without too many aggressive elements that allow for great cross-over applications across all hard surfaces.
-As one of the least expensive shoes that earns top marks in most of the metrics, its a favorite of ours, receiving our Best Buy award.
+The Altra Superior is a lightweight and lightly cushioned shoe that offers great performance on easy to moderately difficult trails.
+The outsole is simple without too many aggressive elements which allows for great cross-over applications across all hard surfaces.
+A wonderful all-around shoe with a zero-drop design and wide toe box.

 At home in the desert, the Altra Superior 4 is one of our favorite trail runners.
 It stands out for its zero-drop platform, lightweight design, and wide toe box.
 It offers great performance on most hard-packed surfaces for distances that go into the ultra-distance.

 This lightweight minimalist shoe doesn't boast the best in protection, but it's enough to keep you running for marathon plus distances!
 The overlay is comfortable and protects from most particulates on the trail.

 The insole contains 21 mm of responsive cushioning that has an embedded rock plate.
 The cushioning and rock plate work together to ward off general hazards like rocks or roots.
 The outsole is pretty thin but enhances protection.
 In general, this is a less protective shoe because of how thin it is, but the rock plate provides enough protection for all standard hazards that you might encounter on your average trail run.

 A look at the protective toe cap that offers great water drainage and the porous upper that keeps out debris.

 The toe cap consists of a rubberized bumper that curls around the front of the foot, offering okay protection from unwarranted and standard stubs on the trail.
 While running a 50K run in the desert, we encountered many stray rocks, kicking them on the go, without any significant issues, which is primarily due to the integrated and protective toe cap.
 Overall, we are happy with foot protection.
 It's enough to keep you going on the trails for miles, but there are more protective options out there if that's what you seek.